 - Floating rate funds: 10% at 4.60%

 - Real estate investment trusts: 5% at 12.90%

 - Master limited partnerships: 5% at 7.00%

 As you can see, $100,000 doesn't generate that much for you, conservatively.
 Think of how much you could generate if you had a $1,000,000 portfolio.

 If you want to earn more, you can always invest more in riskier assets, but that's not always a smart move if you need the income.

-The portfolio above assumes a CD ladder over 5 years, which is why I call it “average” interest rate.
+The portfolio above assumes a CD ladder over five years, which is why I call it the “average” interest rate.
 This is smart because it will prevent you from locking up your money and not being able to take advantage of interest rate changes.